Cleft Palate: Feeding Your Baby

 - No wet diaper for 6 hours straight

+- A hard time waking up for feeding.
 Some children who have other medical conditions along with a cleft palate may have a harder time with feeding and will need other changes in their feeding plan.
-If you have any questions, be sure to ask your doctor or nurse, or call 614-722-6449.
+If you have any questions, be sure to ask your baby’s doctor or nurse, or call 614-722-6449.

 You can find more information about feeding on the web site of the Cleft Palate Foundation: www.Cleftline.org.

-Your child will have surgery to repair the cleft palate when he or she is about 10 to 12 months old.
+Children have surgery to repair a cleft palate when they are about 10 to 12 months old.
 Talk to the cleft palate team about surgery and post-operative feeding.